 Read this book and pass it on- the earth will thank you.
 Earth day should be every day!

-Out Fall 2019 . order now for a pre-print discount and I will sign your book.
+Out Spring 2021 . order now and I will sign your book.

 There is a Maryland highway sign that welcomes you and asks you to please drive gently.
 When we moved to the Eastern Shore of Maryland 30 plus years ago- we were greatly and derisively amused by the “Welcome to Maryland . please drive gently” sign.
 Coming from the drive aggressively or be flattened mean streets of NYC, the sign struck us as quaint at the least.
 After living out in Frenchtown, Maryland or 6 months or so and waving to our few neighbors as we passed on the road, (If you didn’t they would think you were upset with them)we returned to NYC to see some friends.
 Our driving habits had mellowed and my hand flew up by habit to wave at another car.
 The driver looked astounded, then mistrustful cursing us, then perplexed careening into our lane.
 Needless to say I slowed down let him swerve ahead.
 Driving gently- on the road and in life, a nice way to roll.